glest/glest-source/CONTRIBUTING.md

 Welcome to the Glest project!
 Thank you for reading this document and considering contributing.

-Anyone is welcome to join our [Discord server](https://discord.gg/WaAaXS7).

-The Discord rooms are for players, developers, and curiosity/adventure-seekers.
+Anyone is welcome to join our [Discord server](https://discord.gg/es3EyBB) to meet us players, developers, and memers.

 Please remember to "star" this project.